Libertarian Party of Maryland

 The Libertarian Party of Maryland is the Maryland affiliate of the Libertarian Party.
-The state chair is Eric Blitz.
+The state chair is Kyle O'Donnell.
 The party, also known as "LPMaryland," or "LPMD" is Maryland's third-largest political party, with 17,364 registered voters across the state as of August 31, 2022.
 According to its website, the party "speaks to the proper relationship between the state and the individual; it does not speak to what individuals ought to do morally.
 The state exists to protect i [sic] residents and their property from those that would harm."
 LPMaryland also forms coalitions with other civic organizations who share at least some common ground with libertarians, including groups that concern themselves primarily with civil liberties, world peace, fiscal restraint, and government reform.
 The official views of the party on state-level policy issues are set forth in the Libertarian Party of Maryland Platform.

 Governance

 The Libertarian Party of Maryland is governed primarily by its Constitution and Bylaws.
 The Constitution and By-laws entrust all party decision-making to the State Central Committee.
 Currently, any Maryland resident who is an official party member may become a voting member of the Central Committee as long as they are registered Libertarian and certifies that they agree with the principle that no person (or group of persons) has the right to seek to attain values by initiating the use of force or fraud against any other person (or group of persons).
 This is one version of the "non-aggression principle," a fundamental principle of liberty and limited government.

 Operational management of the party is entrusted to an executive board of the State Central Committee.
 The board is composed of a chair, vice-chair, treasurer, and secretary, as well as three at-large members.
-The current membership of the executive board (elected to serve through the 2023 Convention) is as follows:
+The current membership of the executive board (elected to serve through the 2024 Convention) is as follows: